mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 - Where to use it
 - When to use it
-- What it is at an abstract level
+- Is semantically meaningful

 Again, you might think you should use this style whenever you need a button drawn with an outline, so it is a good name.
 But what happens when the app's design is updated?

 Imagine, at some point in the future, the app must be updated to reflect a new design.
 This update could be as part of a "UI refresh", a change in corporate branding, or something else.
 Now, instead of a button with an outline, the desired new style is to have a solid color behind the text on the button.

 If we keep the same name for the style, it would be very odd and confusing to anyone looking at the code in the future.
 "It says 'ButtonOutline', but it's a solid color without an outline. - What's going on?"
 Confusing code is not easy to maintain or change with confidence.

 We could create a new Style for the new requirement and use that instead.
 But, doing this would lead to changes throughout the code base.
 One of the benefits of defining something once and referencing it in multiple places is that it should make maintenance and modification of all instances easier.
 Would you consider something easy to maintain if you have to change every reference to it when you change that thing?